gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 will reoccur throughout my stories, and I think that might be the keyword you're looking for when dealing with a complex medical condition.

-Before leaving Munich, I chatted with dr Wagner about the next steps.
+Before leaving Munich, I chatted with Dr Wagner about the next steps.
 He felt confident my condition is reversible but will require diligent work on my end.
-I felt like we're closer to an accurate diagnosis, even if I didn't fully understand it yet.
+I felt like we were closer to an accurate diagnosis, even if I didn't fully understand it yet.
 We agreed that I would commute from San Francisco to Munich every 4–6 weeks, and I would find someone local in the Bay Area with whom I would follow the athletic training protocols I would receive on each visit.
 It sounded like a brutal